uanq2/CSS-Snippet-Cheat-Sheet/README.md

-As web developer I created a Snippet Cheat Sheet based of a wireframe.
+As web developer I created a Snippet Cheat Sheet based of a wire frame.
 I used semantic html code and concise CSS styles.
+I modified the version to be black and white.